SimmyD/synapse/docker/README.md

 * ``UID``, the user id Synapse will run as [default 991]
 * ``GID``, the group id Synapse will run as [default 991]
 * ``SYNAPSE_CONFIG_PATH``, path to a custom config file
+* ``SYNAPSE_WORKER_PATH``, path to folder with worker config files

 If ``SYNAPSE_CONFIG_PATH`` is set, you should generate a configuration file then customize it manually.
-No other environment variable is required.
+No following environment variable is required.

 Otherwise, a dynamic configuration file will be used.
 The following environment variables are available for configuration: